17 June 2007

 Diane went on to use phrases like "during this heightened state of security," leading me to ponder just how big a threat a thirty-three year old former hairdresser could be to the security of the United States.
 No, Diane.
 This is homophobia plain and simple.

 Diane Feinstein is a poster child for homophobia.
-Looking back at my many years in San Francisco it is impossible not to remember that the Fineswine never made a single appearance in San Francisco's fantastic annual gay parade during her term as a Supervisor, then as Mayor, as a candidate for Governor, or later as a United States Senator.
+Looking back at my many years in San Francisco it is impossible not to remember that the Fineswine never made a single appearance in San Francisco's fantastic annual Pride parade during her term as a Supervisor, then as Mayor, as a candidate for Governor, or later as a United States Senator.
 While she has always depended on the pivotal votes of our community (particularly when she was the subject of a well-deserved recall election as Mayor) we have never really received anything in return.
 San Franciscans love to export politicians they love to hate to Sacramento and Washington, where we adore them from afar.
 I am ashamed to say that I have voted for her myself, although only once.
 Can't we find a better Democrat?
 As Democrats go, Diane is about as Republican as they come.

 That is the end of this story.
 I feel better now.

-By the way, both of us are grateful for the supportive email we receive from friends and strangers.
+By the way, both of us are grateful for the supportive email we received from friends and strangers.
 To tell you the truth, I am astonished people really read this blog.
 Nut put his passport with the "no visas for boyfriends" stamp through the shredder this morning.

 Nut and I are just back from several days in Guilin, in southern China.
 It was my third visit and his second.
 I can't wait to return.
 I have never seen so much incredible food in a single place anywhere else in the world, including Paris, New York and Bologna.
 We had ten unbelievable meals in nine days.
 While I have been writing regularly for Fah Thai, the Bangkok Airways in-flight magazine, we were there to research my first food feature for them.
 Nut takes the photos.
 Look for "Taste Guilin" in the July/August issue.
 If you plan to visit Guilin, I will gladly tell you where to eat.
 Bring back a doggie bag, please.